 Tips for a great visit on the Towpath Trail:

 There are many access points for the trail throughout the park.
 Many parking lots fill early in the day or are congested throughout the day.
 Lock 29 in Peninsula, Boston Mill, Hunt House, and Ira Trailheads are some of the busiest in the park.
 Plan to arrive early in the day or consider accessing the trail from Canal Exploration Center, Botzum Train Station, or Station Road.

-From May through October, you can bicycle one way and return by train for $5 using Cuyahoga Valley Scenic Railroad's Bike Aboard! service.
-Runners and hikers pay $9.
+From May through October, you can bicycle one way and return by train using Cuyahoga Valley Scenic Railroad's Explorer service.
+Runners, kayakers, and hikers pay $5-$15, depending on the service or kayak size.
 You can catch the train at any boarding station.
 There are no guaranteed seats.
 Schedules are available at boarding stations, visitor centers, and online at Cuyahoga Valley Scenic Railroad's website.

 Weekends on the Towpath Trail can be crowded.
 Hikers and cyclists share the trail.
 The sections between Boston Mill and Hunt House are the busiest.

 Share the trail, keep pets on a 6 foot leash, and stay alert.